vafakaramzadegan/Phpy/README.md

    $py->set_python_version(3);
 ```
 ### Asynchronous execution
-by default, Phpy executes python scripts synchronously, which means that PHP waits for your python scripts to finish execution.
+by default, Phpy executes python scripts synchronously, which means that PHP waits for your python script to finish execution.

-however, it has the ability to execute scripts in the background.
+however, Phpy has the ability to execute scripts in the background.
 all you have to do is:

 ```php